FIND THE BEST MOUTHWASH FOR YOU

 Types of Rinses

-Mouthwashes freshen your breath and help wash away food particles, but they are not a replacement for a regular routine of brushing twice‐daily and flossing daily.
+Mouthwashes freshen your breath and help wash away food particles, but they are not a replacement for a regular routine of brushing twice daily and flossing daily.
 Most standard over‐the‐counter mouthwashes contain breath‐freshening ingredients but do not contain fluoride unless the label says otherwise.
+Oral-B Breath Purify Special Care Oral Rinse is scientifically formulated to treat and neutralize bad breath.

 A fluoride mouth rinse works by protecting your teeth from acids produced by bacterial plaque.
-The fluoride in a fluoride rinse integrates itself into the enamel coating of your teeth to help protect against cavities.
-This is not a substitute for brushing twice‐daily and flossing daily.
+The fluoride in a fluoride rinse, like the Oral-B Cavity Protection Special Care Rinse, integrates itself into the enamel coating of your teeth to help protect against cavities.
+This is not a substitute for brushing twice daily and flossing daily.

 Chlorhexidine Gluconate Rinse